Training program practical information

 Do not hesitate to contact us to align on your optimal training path or if you want to organize a private session (live online or in your own offices).

 DOCSIS 3.1 is the latest deployed version of the DOCSIS set of specifications, promising download speeds of up to 10 Gbps.
 It defines a totally new physical layer for achieving those speeds.
 However, to fully utilize its features, major HFC network upgrades are required.

 The goal of this course is to provide insight into how the new physical layer operates, the impact on the network and how the HFC network needs to be modified.
 The course also provides a good understanding of the speeds that can be offered by 3.1 based on network parameters.

-It is recommended that the attendee already has a good knowledge of DOCSIS to fully benefit of attending this course.
+It is recommended that the attendee already has a good knowledge of all DOCSIS fundaments to fully benefit of attending this course.